About the Project

 We welcome feedback throughout the process and encourage you to submit your comments and enquiries via our Enviroline by emailing firstname.lastname@example.org or calling 1300 550 402.

-Opportunities for stakeholder and community input throughout the planning process include:
+Opportunities for stakeholder and community input throughout the planning process are detailed in an Engagement Plan and include:

 - Informing the community via notifications and the website about the project

 - Written communication to property owners/occupants close to the project site